Lucy spy ring: History

 At the outbreak of World War II, Roessler was a political refugee from Bavaria who had fled to Switzerland when Hitler came to power.
 He was the founder of a small publishing firm, Vita Nova Verlag, producing copies of anti-Nazi Exilliteratur and other literary works in the German language strictly banned under censorship in Nazi Germany, for smuggling across the border and black market distribution to dissident intellectuals.
-He was employed by Brigadier Masson, head of Swiss Military Intelligence, who employed him as an analyst with Bureau Ha, overtly a press cuttings agency but in fact a covert department of Swiss Intelligence.
+Roger Masson, head of Swiss Military Intelligence, employed him as an analyst with Bureau Ha, overtly a press cuttings agency but in fact a covert department of Swiss Intelligence.
 Roessler was approached by two German officers, Fritz Thiele and Rudolph von Gersdorff, who were part of a German resistance conspiracy to overthrow Hitler, and had been known to Roessler in the 1930s through the Herrenklub.

 Thiele and Gersdorf wished him to act as a conduit for high-level military information, to be made available to him to make use of in the fight against Nazism.
 This they accomplished by equipping Roessler with a radio and an Enigma machine, and designating him as a German military station (call-signed RAHS).
 In this way they could openly transmit their information to him through normal channels.
 They were able to do this as Thiele, and his superior, Erich Fellgiebel (who was also part of the conspiracy), were in charge of the German Defence Ministry's communication centre, the Bendlerblock.
 This was possible, as those employed to encode the information were unaware of where it was going, while those transmitting the messages had no idea what was in them.

 At first Roessler passed the information to Swiss military intelligence, via a friend who was serving in Bureau Ha, an intelligence agency used by the Swiss as a cut-out.
 Roger Masson, the head of Swiss MI, also chose to pass some of this information to the British SIS.
 Later, seeking to aid the USSR in its role in the fight against Nazism, Roessler was able to pass on information to it via another contact who was a part of a Soviet (GRU) network run by Alexander Rado.
 Roessler was not a Communist, nor even a Communist sympathizer until much later, and wished to remain at arm's length from Rado's network, insisting on complete anonymity and communicating with Rado only through the courier, Christian Schneider.
 Rado agreed to this, recognizing the value of the information being received.
 Rado code-named the source "Lucy", simply because all he knew about the source was that it was in Lucerne.